Yarr/Yarr/docs/localdb.md

             {
                 "serialNumber": "FEI4B-001-chip1",
                 "componentType": "Front-end Chip",
-                "chipId": 1,
+                "chipId": 1
             },
             {
                 "serialNumber": "FEI4B-001-chip2",
                 "componentType": "Front-end Chip",
-                "chipId": 2,
+                "chipId": 2
             },
             {
                 "serialNumber": "FEI4B-001-chip3",
                 "componentType": "Front-end Chip",
-                "chipId": 3,
+                "chipId": 3
             },
             {
                 "serialNumber": "FEI4B-001-chip4",
                 "componentType": "Front-end Chip",
-                "chipId": 4,
+                "chipId": 4
             }
         ]
     }
     ```

+  </div></details>

-And run the command `dbAccessor`:
+And run the command `dbAccessor` with the option '-C <component.json>' and '-u <user.json>':
 ```bash
 $ dbAccessor -C component.json -u user.json
 ```

-First command can register the components written in component.json.
+This can register the components data written in component.json.
-Second command can pull the component information registered in Local DB to local cache file: `${HOME}/.yarr/localdb/lib/modules.csv`.

-### Scan for Registered Module
+### Scan for REGISTERED Module

 Connecivity config file should be prepared properly.

 - connectivity.json

+  **Required information**
+  - stage: the test stage for the module, should be selected from the stage list written in [database.json](https://github.com/jlab-hep/Yarr/wiki/database-config-file)
+  - module.serialNumber: serial number of the module
+  - chipType: "FEI4B" or "RD53A"
+  - chips: chips on the module
+    - chips.i.chipId: chip ID, must be "int"
+    - chips.i.geomId: geometrical ID, should be 1 for SCC, and from 1 to 4 for quad module (and usually same to chip ID)
+    - chips.i.config: path to chip config file
+    - chips.i.tx: must be "int"
+    - chips.i.rx: must be "int"

+  <details><summary>for RD53A</summary><div>

   ```json
   {
       "stage": "Testing",